graycenw/academic-kickstart/content/talk/how-i-learned-to-stop-worrying-and-awoooooo/index.md

   region: "CO"
   postcode:
   country:
-summary: "A talk about tabletop RPGs and the special privilege of being goofy with a group."
+summary: "A talk about tabletop RPGs and the special privilege of being goofy with a group.
+Also, this was way before people started howling every day at 8:00 pm; this doesn't have anything to do with that."
-abstract:
+abstract: "[Ignite Boulder](https://igniteboulder.com/) is a night of presentations on a variety of topics – with a twist!
+Each presentation has 20 slides, that automatically advance after 15 seconds.
+Ignite events happen all over, but Boulder hosts the largest in the world every 2 or 3 months.
+I was selected to give a talk about my RPG group and the delights of group catharsis, which ended with the >1000-member audience doing an extremely exhilerating group holler."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.